stbnrivas/howtos/js-npm-yarn.md

-npm install takes exclusive, optional flags which save or update the package version in your main package.json: when there is a package.json into folder you can install dependences with
+npm install takes exclusive, optional flags which save or update the package version in your main package.json: when there is a package.json into folder you can install dependences with and by default dependences will be added

 ```bash
 npm install